 There are three main types of intermittent fasting:

 - Meal skipping - choose one meal of the day to skip, so you are eating twice a day instead of three times.
-You may also choose to skip dinner to do an overnight fast.
+You may also choose to skip dinner for an overnight fast.

 - Eating windows - choose an 8 hour time period of the day to eat your meals.
-This way, you are fasting for 16 hours of the day (including sleeping time).
+This way, you are fasting for 16 hours of the day (which includes sleep time).

 - Fasting alternate days - this route allows you to eat normally some days and fast during different days of the week.
-This way is considered most tricky to implement effectively.
+This is considered tricky to implement effectively.

 Intermittent fasting can result in weight loss because it requires your body to burn your fat stores for energy.